The Rectification of Meaning

 Some people do not accept new meaning or new words, whatever we do; it maybe for interest, laziness, rigidity or tradition, submissiveness or fear of “something else”.
 Sometimes they are right.
 For important words of the public place, definition is a matter of politics, justice, money and power.
 Do not expect flowers when you bring change.

-You will need to claim the legitimacy to clarify or to redefine words.
+You will need to claim your legitimacy to clarify or to redefine words.
 Certain words are occupied, colonized, taken; various people and institutions pretend to own them.
-Work to appropriate your words!

 Not only tyrants, but also would-be tyrants and merchants sequestrate words.
-Besides the big institutions of government, church, academia, school, science, multinationals and commerce, install their power by defining words used.
-This is normal but abuse and hypocrisy are not, whoever practices them.
+Besides the big institutions of government, church, academia, school, science, multinationals and commerce, install and show their power by defining words used.
+This is normal to a point, but abuse and hypocrisy are not, whoever practices them.

 Seemingly harmless militant or politically correct campaigns are at permanent war with your freedom to think and to speak your truth as you feel; if you let them grow they will oppress you later badly.
 Face them with your own right to decide what words mean.